0x80/isolate-package/README.md

 # Isolate Package

-Isolate a monorepo workspace package so that it can be deployed as a completely self-contained directory with the sources of all local dependencies included.
+Isolate a monorepo workspace package so that it can be deployed as a completely self-contained directory with the sources of all its local dependencies included.

 **NOTE**: This package has only been tested with [PNPM](https://pnpm.io/) but it was designed to be compatible with NPM and Yarn.
 That being said, I am